ogdibie/myBurgerBuilder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a basic app for a user to select ingredients for a burger and order the burger.
+For now, I am just sending the post request to a firebase database with a information about the order.
+Still need some more clean up but this was just me having some fun with react.

 ## Available Scripts